Makki3608/BRANESIC/readme.md

 ## How do I use it ?

-### You can either:
+~~### You can either:~~

-Download the executable.
+~~Download the executable.
 Run it. ( Not recommended cus you can't modify Config or The Dictionaries.
 I know that's stupid.
-Working on that )
+Working on that )~~
+Okay I can't pyinstall to work I swear it worked before I need 2 go to bed.

 ### Or you can: